madeInLagny/TDR-EN-BLOG/_posts/2025-01-18-customs-duties-strategies-part-1-duty-reclaim-on-returned-goods.md

 ---
 layout: post_no_image
-title: "Customs Duties Strategies: Part 1"
+title: "Customs Duties Strategies: Part 1 - Duty Reclaim on Returned Goods"
 description: "Learn how to save costs with effective customs duty strategies, including duty reclaim on returned goods for global retailers."
 categories:
   [